Lambosaurus/caltrops/rule-docs/caltrops.md

 Players are given `5` wound slots.

+> The setting may decrease the wound slots to `4` for a grittier game.

 When a wound is dealt, it occupies one or more wound slots, depending on the size of the wound.

 | Description | Size |